alexandrezahrai/thesaurus-app-react-tailwind/README.md

 ## Features

 - **Search:** Easily find synonyms and related words for any given term.
+- **Interactive Results:** Click on a word to see its synonyms and explore further.
 - **Responsive Design:** Enjoy a seamless experience across various devices.

 ## Getting Started